 There were 3 delivery options.
 Standard (up to a week) for $6.95, Same Day for $14.95, and Next Business Day for $9.95.

 Payment was by credit card, Paypal or FlyPay – linked to FlyBuys points.

 Overall, it was a slick check-out process and made it an easy e-Commerce alcohol sales experience.

 Liquorland brand assets were clear on the page.
 Check the vibrant red and yellow colours.
 The tone of voice was warm, friendly and concise.

 We understand Liquorland’s focus to be on price and value.
 Their site is consistent with this e-Commerce positioning.
 Overall though, there felt like a missed opportunity to add more brand connection on the page.

-A tagline or simple purpose statement for example.
+A tagline or simple purpose statement, for example.
 More personality in the writing.
-Maybe some images that aren’t products or blurred out generic lifestyle photos.
-Nothing intrusive obviously, but from a brand connection point of view, the site felt a little flat.
+Maybe some images which aren’t products or blurred out generic lifestyle photos.
+Nothing intrusive obviously.
+But from a brand connection viewpoint, the site felt a little flat.